CtrlK

 Progressive Disclosure

 The entire skill is a monolithic wall of text with three full templates inlined.
 The templates (especially Template 1 at ~100+ lines) should be in separate referenced files.
-There are links to related skills at the bottom, but the core content desperately needs splitting into overview + referenced template files.
+There are no bundle files, yet the content desperately needs to be split.
+The troubleshooting section is inexplicably embedded inside Template 3's code block, creating confusing structure.

 1 / 3